NickGrunert/master-thesis/modules/02_algorithm.typ

 #let ndsm_analysis() = {
   text(lang:"en")[
     = Creation of reliable Input Prompts
-    As a need for more reliable input promps emerged, this section will discuss the process of programming a custom pipeline to create segmentations.
+    As a need for more reliable input prompts emerged, this section will discuss the process of programming a custom pipeline to create segmentations.
-    These segmentation are to be more trustworthy for prompting SAM, and therefore should result in overall better outputs.
+    These segmentations are to be more trustworthy for prompting SAM, and therefore should result in overall better outputs.
-    This will serve the purpose of truly being able to identify whether SAM is capable of solving the given problem or if even after having improved the input data given to it it still fails to satisfy requirements.
+    This will serve the purpose of truly being able to identify whether SAM is capable of solving the given problem or if even after having improved the input data given to it still fails to satisfy requirements.
     This means that this section works based on the hypothesis that correct input points lead to better segmentations by SAM.
     This not only includes better segmentations in terms of structural correctness, as that was not a given when using the input mask, but especially includes a more correct number of input points.
-    This should in theory then solve the problem that small surfaces were not able to be predicted since there was not prompt given for them.
+    This should in theory then solve the problem that small surfaces were not able to be predicted since there was no prompt given for them.

     The following oberservations and assumptions are made in this section:
     - In comparison to the nDSM data, the original RGB pictures contain almost no relevant information.
       The nDSM data containing the buildings house data is fully capable of serving the relevant information which a segmentation algorithm needs for successful identification of the roof's structure.
       The following sections will therefore not make use of the RGB data but solely focus on height information.
-    - Using the nDSM data however entails having the need to be able to handle it's multiple flaws.
+    - Using the nDSM data however entails having the need to be able to handle its multiple flaws.
       For example, most surfaces will not have perfectly smooth derivative data due to seemingly random instabilities inside the given data.
-      The height values of a structurally normal  roof segment sould in theory be piecewise representable as a continuous function, meaning that the derivative values should be similar or rather constant across the whole surface, which is however disrupted by such abnormalties.
+      The height values of a structurally normal  roof segment should in theory be piecewise representable as a continuous function, meaning that the derivative values should be similar or rather constant across the whole surface, which is however disrupted by such abnormalities.
-      Therefore, the algorithm will be forced to handle such errors and ensure they do not invalidate it's output.
+      Therefore, the algorithm will be forced to handle such errors and ensure they do not invalidate its output.
-      Invalidation hereby means that such occurences do not lead to mayor miscategorizations of segments.
+      Invalidation hereby means that such occurrences do not lead to major miscategorizations of segments.

     The present chapter is composed of three sections.
     @section:algorithm will encompass a comprehensive discussion of the algorithmic components that facilitate the generation of custom segmentation for any given house.
     In this section, the discussion will center on the introduction of select hyperparameters that have demonstrated potential in facilitating the algorithm's adaptability to variable scenarios.
     Therefore, the section introduces a scoring algorithm that aims to evaluate the quality of a given segmentation.
 This evaluation process serves to determine whether parameter adjustment is necessary.

-    Consequently, the @section:truth_compare will generate some ground truth examples to ascertain the system's reliability and the effectiveness of the scoring system.
+    Consequently, @section:truth_compare will generate some ground truth examples to ascertain the system's reliability and the effectiveness of the scoring system.
     These metrics will be employed to derive an objective score for statistical analysis and comparison.

-    Lastly, @section:ablation of this chapter will then return to said parameter and perform an ablation study on the actual effect of these, intended for the purpose of achieving a better understanding and filtering out those parameter with minor effect so that they will not be considered in further calculations on unseen data.
+    Lastly, @section:ablation of this chapter will then return to said parameter and perform an ablation study on the actual effect of these, intended for the purpose of achieving a better understanding and filtering out those parameters with minor effect so that they will not be considered in further calculations on unseen data.

     == Identification of Roof Structures through Analysis of nDSM Data <section:algorithm>
     In the following sections, the nDSM data will be utilized to calculate derivatives, process the data, and consequently detect edges inside the image.